threefoldtech/info_grid/src/documentation/farmers/3node_building/4_wipe_all_disks.md

 ## Main Steps

+It only takes a few steps to wipe all the disks of a 3Node.

 1. Create a Linux Bootstrap Image
 2. Boot Linux in *Try Mode*
 3. Wipe All the Disks